Name, registered office, duration

 Sika Ltd

-a public limited liability Company established for an unspecified time.
-The registered domicile of the Company is in Baar, Canton Zug, Switzerland.
+a public limited liability Company is established for an unspecified time.
+The registered office of the Company is in Baar, Canton Zug, Switzerland.
 Upon decision of the Board of Directors, the Company is authorized to establish subsidiaries in Switzerland and abroad.

 Company purpose